Skip to main content

 Testosterone is often considered a male hormone, but it is also crucial for female health, contributing to libido, energy, mood, cognitive function, and lean muscle mass.
 Production of testosterone in women declines steadily with age, and its deficiency can contribute to symptoms often attributed solely to estrogen loss.
 Supplementing with low-dose testosterone can be a key component of a comprehensive hormonal protocol for women.

-From a metabolic standpoint, testosterone helps maintain muscle mass, which is vital for and overall metabolic rate.
+From a metabolic standpoint, testosterone helps maintain muscle mass, which is vital for insulin sensitivity and overall metabolic rate.
 By supporting lean body mass, testosterone therapy can help counteract the tendency toward abdominal fat accumulation and improve the body’s ability to manage glucose.
 The protocol for women involves very small, carefully calibrated doses, often administered via subcutaneous injection or as a cream, to restore physiological levels without causing unwanted side effects.

 Comparing Hormonal Delivery Systems